ssh24/EECS4312-Assignment/README.md

 # EECS4312-Assignment
 Assignment for EECS 4312.
-An Isollete Thermostat specification.
+An Isolette Thermostat specification.